 What are Graduates from the Lab Doing

 Kaila Christman is a mental health therapist at Seaside Behavioral Center in New Orleans, LA Kirsten Chodrick is the Crisis Services Supervisor, BJC Healthcare, Farmington, MO.
-Ryan Ebersole is a doctoral student at the counseling psychology program at the University of Albany Sydney King is a Licensed Professional Counselor Mid-Ohio Psychological Services in Columbus, Ohio.
+Ryan Ebersole is a doctoral student at the counseling psychology program at the University of Albany.
+Sydney King is a Licensed Professional Counselor Mid-Ohio Psychological Services in Columbus, Ohio.
 Bobbi Lee is working in Michigan.
 Tricia McMillon is Licensed Professional Counselor in private practice in Mobile, AL. Mary Anne Messer is a doctoral student in the counseling psychology program at Auburn University Christopher Morabito is a Clinical Supervisor in Saginaw, MI Ryan Nation is a PhD student in the counseling psychology program at Andrews University in Michigan.
 Heather Necaise is a Program Coordinator at Pine Grove Behavioral Health & Addiction in Hattiesburg, MS Raquel Schutze is a Professional Counselor at Christopher Ministries in Mt.
-Juliet, TN Whitney Stubbs is a doctoral student in the counseling psychology program at the University of Memphis Craig Watson has a private practice in Jackson, MS
+Juliet, TN Whitney Stubbs received her PhD in counseling psychology and is a postdoctoral fellow at the San Antonio VA.
+Craig Watson has a private practice in Jackson, MS

 Frequently Asked Questions

 How can I learn more about the lab?
 The best way to learn about the lab is to review this website thoroughly, email Dr. Madson and current graduate students.
 What qualities make for a successful student in the lab?
 Successful students tend to be hard working, conscientious, flexible committed to learning and able to accept feedback.